prevwong/reka.js/docs/concepts/components.md

 }
 ```

-Apart from specifying HTML tags in `template`, other Components can also be referenced like so:
+Apart from specifying HTML tags in the `template` property, other Components can also be referenced like so:

 ```tsx
 {